 One day in particular comes back to me.
 It was a Christmas Day.
 This was probably at some date in the mid-1990s, my diaries are gone for those years, so I shall never know the exact year.
 In those days I dreaded being alone on Christmas Day, and of course there is no transport in London.
 At that time Mark was sharing a small terraced house in Morden with some friends, they had gone back to their families for the season, and, although it was a very long way to walk there, I offered to do this so that I should not be alone.

 In the late morning I set out, and the way was long along the long straight road that leads past the Northern Line tube stations - Clapham South, Balham, Tooting Broadway, Tooting Bec, Colliers Wood - but quite a lot of people were about and many of the foreign shops were open, so I trudged on and stayed cheerful.
-At last I arrived at Morden, he gave me lunch, and then, in sheer exhaustion I fell asleep on his sofa while he played Sibelius Symphonies Two and Three on his CD, or it might have been Three and Four (he told me the exact numbers of the symphonies when I woke up but I cannot be certain of them now).
-This haunting music, offering direct access to the subconscious, wove most memorably through my dreams.
+At last I arrived at Morden, he gave me lunch, and then, in sheer exhaustion I fell asleep on his sofa while he played Sibelius Symphonies Two and Three on his CD, or it might have been Three and Four.
+He told me the exact numbers of the symphonies when I woke up but I cannot be certain of them now.
+Yet I think it was Symphonies Two and Three.
+No 4 is the harshest and most disturbing of the Sibelius Symphonies, while the third is an optimistic work building to a climax of triumphant power and No 2 has a hard, marching, impenetrable joy.
+And Mark was a person of almost unyielding determination, always keen to put his best foot forward.
+These haunting works wove their way most memorably through my dreams and I never saw the silent person who sat listening to them.

 Finally I awoke, it was already dark, he was there, and he gave me the simple and filling type of supper at which he excelled.
 And quite soon after that it was time to start on the long journey once again, and he offered to come with me part of the way, and in the end he walked with me as far as Clapham South.
 From there it was quite an easy stretch to my flat, so I didn't suffer.
 How grateful I was to him for what seemed that most selfless gesture!